renovatebot/renovate/docs/usage/self-hosted-configuration.md

 If enabled emoji shortcodes are replaced with their Unicode equivalents.
 For example: `:warning:` will be replaced with `⚠️`.

+## useCloudMetadataServices

+Some cloud providers offer services to receive metadata about the current instance, for example [AWS Instance metadata](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-instance-metadata.html) or [GCP VM metadata](https://cloud.google.com/compute/docs/metadata/overview).
+You can control if Renovate should try to access these services with the `useCloudMetadataServices` config option.

 ## username

 You may need to set a `username` if you:

 - use the Bitbucket platform, or
-- use the GitHub App with CLI (required)
+- use a self-hosted GitHub App with CLI (required)

 If you're using a Personal Access Token (PAT) to authenticate then you should not set a `username`.